Open source · Pay only when you get paid

 $0forever

 MIT licensed.
-Fork it, run it.
+Fork it, run it, own it.

 • Full source on GitHub